Kingxukai/linux/Documentation/admin-guide/laptops/thinkpad-acpi.rst

 There is also a kernel build option to enable more debugging information, which may be necessary to debug driver problems.

-The level of debugging information output by the driver can be changed at runtime through sysfs, using the driver attribute debug_level.
-The attribute takes the same bitmask as the debug module parameter above.
+The level of debugging information output by the woke driver can be changed at runtime through sysfs, using the woke driver attribute debug_level.
+The attribute takes the woke same bitmask as the woke debug module parameter above.

 Force loading of module